 Although Browne hasn't lived in the Virgin Islands for a long time, he still felt a deep attachment to his birthplace.
 "I love it," he said.
 "It'll always be my place."
 Though he mainly headed back to Christiansted at Thanksgiving or Christmastime, he said, "Once in a while I might get the urge to jump up and go."
 He got a little information about what's happening with baseball there and his fellow players, though he admitted, "Half of the guys from the islands that signed, I don't know them personally."

 Jerry kept tabs on the careers of the two Virgin Islanders who followed him most closely in the majors: Midre Cummings and Calvin Pickering.
-The new millennium has been a lean stretch at the top level.
+The new millennium brought a lean stretch at the top level.
 After 2001, Cummings and Pickering resurfaced just briefly, for a total of 57 big-league games in '04 and nine in '05.
 Browne does not know Midre, but while Calvin used to call him quite a bit in years past, they fell out of touch and never did reconnect.
 As of 2007, Cummings was retired; "Picko" hung on in independent leagues through 2008.

 Also, in recent decades, basketball's popularity surged in the Virgin Islands.
 Tim Duncan, Christiansted's NBA star, was a big factor.
 Browne added, "A lot of kids are getting away from baseball, not just in the islands, all over.
 It's easier to get into basketball or football, there's no minor-league system.
 In baseball, even if you get drafted #1, you still have to go through the minors."
 There was an audible tinge of sadness when the subject of the Puerto Rican Winter League, which canceled its 2007-08 season, came up.
 "It's unbelievable not to have winter ball in Puerto Rico," he said.